qwertie/home/misc/Atlas-Shrugged-summary.md

 Mulligan had established the valley, and stocked it to be self-supporting.
 He then invited Judge Narragansett and Richard Halley.
 Galt explains that they had only one rule: each man was not to give to the world the benefit of his mind (he seems to forget rule zero: don't talk about the <s>fight</s> club).
 Eventually they set aside one month per year to spend in the valley, to rest and "live in a rational world".
 Mulligan says

-> "We are not a state here, not a society of any kind—we're just a voluntary association of men held together by nothing but every man's self-interest.
+> "We are not a state here, not a society of any kind — we're just a voluntary association of men held together by nothing but every man's self-interest.
 I own the valley and I sell the land to the others, when they want it.
 Judge Narragansett is to act as our arbiter, in case of disagreements.
 He hasn't had to be called upon, as yet. [...]
 The time is approaching when all of us will have to be called to live here — because the world is falling apart so fast that it will soon be starving.
 But we will be able to support ourselves in this valley."

-> "Your frozen trains, the gangs of raiders, the deserters, they're men who've never heard of us, and they're not part of our strike, they are acting on their own— it's the natural response of whatever rationality is still left in them— it's the same kind of protest as ours."
+> "Your frozen trains, the gangs of raiders, the deserters, they're men who've never heard of us, and they're not part of our strike, they are acting on their own — it's the natural response of whatever rationality is still left in them — it's the same kind of protest as ours."

 > Said Galt, "[...] but now we think that we will see, and soon, the day of our victory and of our return." [...]
 "When the code of the looters has collapsed."